-Notes: This table presents firm-level panel regression results based on the estimation of regression (1) for the sample split between emerging market economies and industrial countries for the change in the investment-to-fixed capital ratio (columns 1 and 2), the change in the sales-to-fixed capital ratio (columns 3 and 4), and employment growth (columns 5 and 6).
-The sample uses firms with at least five years of observations over 1995-2019.
-All regressors are lagged one period, where MP^{US} is the monetary policy shock from Bu et al. (2021).
-We include lagged firm and macroeconomic variables as in the baseline estimation in Table 1, and firm-level fixed effects.
-Standard errors are double clustered at the firm and year level, where ^a indicates significance at the 1% level, ^b at the 5% level, and ^c at the 10% level.

-either a positive monetary policy shock/a "tightening" (+) or or a negative monetary policy shock/ a "loosening" (-).
+This table presents quantification results based on firm-level panel regression results from the estimation of regression (2), with time-varying fixed effects as reported in Table 4, combined with information from Table 21.
+The 'Coef.' column reports the coefficients on the interacted variable, while 'IQR'/'P90-P10' measure the coefficient's implied impact of a U.S. monetary policy shock when moving from the lower quartile/decile to top quartile/decile of the given trade exposure variable.
+MP^{US} is the monetary policy shock from Bu et al. (2021), and the trade exposure variables are the (i) total exports-to-output ratio ('TotExp/Output'), (ii) final goods exports-to-output ratio ('FinExp/Output'), (iii) intermediate goods exports-to-output ratio ('IntExp/Output'), and (iv) weighted outdegree ('WtOutdeg').
+Standard errors are double clustered at the firm and year level, where ^{a} indicates significance at the 1% level, ^{b} at the 5% level, and ^{c} at the 10% level or a negative monetary policy shock/ a "loosening" (-).
 In looking across all columns, one sees that the coefficients on both variables are negative, just as in the baseline regressions where we do not break up the shocks.
-However, the coefficient is only significant for the loosening episodes (MP^-) and the coefficient is also larger in absolute value for this variable relative to the tightening episodes.25 While the asymmetric effect of U.S. monetary policy shocks has been noted previously in the literature,26 we do not apply the asymmetric breakdown of the shocks for the heterogeneous regressions below in order avoid creating unwieldy sets of results.
+However, the coefficient is only significant for the loosening episodes (MP-) and the coefficient is also larger in absolute value for this variable relative to the tightening episodes.25 While the asymmetric effect of U.S. monetary policy shocks has been noted previously in the literature,26 we do not apply the asymmetric breakdown of the shocks for the heterogeneous regressions below in order avoid creating unwieldy sets of results.
 However, all results should be interpreted as primarily capturing the heterogeneous impacts of an easing in U.S. monetary policy in our sample period.27